wp-graphql/wp-graphql/docs/upgrading.md

 WPGraphQL may deprecate certain functionality before fully removing or changing it in a future release.
 Deprecated features will continue to function for a specified period but will trigger warnings, allowing users to transition before breaking changes are introduced.

+> [!TIP]
+> Deprecations are intended to give you time to adjust your code before a feature is fully removed or changed.
+Keep an eye on deprecation warnings to ensure smooth upgrades.

 Deprecations will be clearly communicated in release notes and upgrade guides, providing users with sufficient time to adapt their projects before the feature is fully removed or changed.

 ## Support Policy

 WPGraphQL will support only the latest `minor.patch` version of the **last 2 major versions**.
 This means that older versions within a major release (e.g., `1.1.x` if `1.2.x` exists) and versions beyond this window will no longer receive official support, and users will be encouraged to upgrade to the latest version.

+> [!NOTE]
+> Only the latest `minor.patch` of each of the last 2 major versions is supported.
+Versions within a major release (e.g., `1.1.x` if `1.2.x` exists) or beyond the last 2 major versions will not receive support.

 ### What Does "Support" Mean?